Apple event this year had an unusually dark undertone as it leaned into emergency features for a dangerous world

 In a disclosure with the ESG group CDP published in January 2019, Apple representatives wrote about potential business opportunities stemming from climate change, citing a previous version of the "SOS" feature as an example of Apple's work to build features for emergency situations.

-Apple cited the events of 9/11 and hurricanes Katrina, Sandy, and Harvey as "extreme weather events" that are occurring more frequently.
+Apple cited the 9/11 disaster and "extreme weather events" like hurricanes Katrina, Sandy, and Harvey that are occurring more frequently.

 "Over time, as people begin to experience severe weather events with greater frequency, we expect an increasing need for confidence and preparedness in the arena of personal safety and the well-being of loved ones," Apple wrote in the disclosure.

 Apple's not the only consumer electronics company that is developing safety features for its devices.
-But Apple's devices also have a robust lineup of health features, like fall detection for seniors and heart monitoring, which make the overall safety pitch stronger.
+But Apple's devices also have a robust lineup of health features, like fall detection for seniors and heart monitoring, which underscore its overall safety pitch.

 "iPhone is there when you need it most," one presenter said at the launch event.
 "That confidence is especially important in moments where your safety is at risk."